wootfish/eli.sohl.com/drafts/mesh-network-idea-sketch.md

 ### Bloom Filters

-Every peer should be keeping a running list of everyone they have a point-to-point connection with, and they should keep track of every address claimed by the peers on the other ends of those connections.
+Every peer should be keeping a running list of every peer they have a point-to-point connection with, and they should keep track of every address claimed by each of these peers.

 Each peer can then determine the set of all addresses they can reach in one hop.
 They can then expand this set to contain all the addresses and _address prefixes_ they can reach in one hop. (see footnote for example)[^2]

 [^2]: For example, say a peer has two active point-to-point connections.
 The first connected peer claims addresses `0000`, `0010`, and `0011`.
 The second peer claims `1111` and `1000`.
 The set of reachable addresses is then `{0000, 0010, 0011, 1111, 1000}` and the expanded set is `{0000, 0010, 0011, 1111, 1000, 000, 001, 111, 100, 00, 11, 10, 0, 1}`

-From there, peers can produce _Bloom filters_[^3] representing these expanded sets.
+From there, peers can produce _Bloom filters_[^3] representing their set of one-hop reachable addresses and address prefixes.

 [^3]: Using constant, globally fixed (and carefully determined) Bloom filter parameters.

-These Bloom filters can then be sent over point-to-point peer connections along with local address information.
+These Bloom filters can then be sent over point-to-point peer connections in sequence with local address information.

-Any peer, upon receiving one-hop Bloom filters from all their own one-hop point-to-point connections, can combine these filters with logical OR to produce the union of the sets each filter represents.
+Any peer, upon receiving one-hop Bloom filters from all their own one-hop connections, can combine these filters via bitwise `OR` to produce the union of the sets each filter represents.
 This union is precisely the set of addresses and address prefixes that the local peer can reach in two hops.

 These two-hop filters can then be sent to adjacent peers as well.
 Doing this allows everyone to compute three-hop filters.
 Sending these yields four-hop filters, and so forth.